Audre Lorde: Early life

 As a child, Lorde struggled with communication, and came to appreciate the power of poetry as a form of expression.
-In fact, she describes herself as thinking in poetry.
-She also memorized a great deal of poetry, and would use it to communicate, to the extent that, "If asked how she was feeling, Audre would reply by reciting a poem."
+She even described herself as thinking in poetry.
+She memorized a great deal of poetry, and would use it to communicate, to the extent that, "If asked how she was feeling, Audre would reply by reciting a poem."
 Around the age of twelve, she began writing her own poetry and connecting with others at her school who were considered "outcasts", as she felt she was.

 Raised Catholic, Lorde attended parochial schools before moving on to Hunter College High School, a secondary school for intellectually gifted students.
-She graduated in 1951.
+Poet Diane di Prima was a classmate and friend.
 While attending Hunter, Lorde published her first poem in Seventeen magazine after her school's literary journal rejected it for being inappropriate.
 Also in high school, Lorde participated in poetry workshops sponsored by the Harlem Writers Guild, but noted that she always felt like somewhat of an outcast from the Guild.
-She felt she was not accepted because she "was both crazy and queer but [they thought] I would grow out of it all."
+She felt she was not accepted because she "was both crazy and queer but [they thought] I would grow out of it all".
+Lorde graduated from Hunter College High School in 1951.

 Zami places her father's death from a stroke around New Year's 1953.